Mathematics education in the United States: Secondary school

-College algebra is offered at many community colleges as remedial courses.
+College algebra is offered at many community colleges as remedial courses for students who did not pass courses before Calculus.
 It should not be confused with abstract algebra and linear algebra, taken by students who major in mathematics and allied fields (such as computer science) in four-year colleges and universities.

 Calculus is usually taken by high-school seniors or university freshmen, but can occasionally be taken as early as tenth grade.
-Unlike many other countries from France to Israel to Singapore, which require high school students aiming for a career in STEM or placed in the track for advanced mathematics to take calculus, the United States generally treats calculus as collegiate mathematics.
+Unlike many other countries from France to Israel to Singapore, which require high school students aiming for a career in STEM or placed in the track for advanced mathematics to study calculus, the United States generally treats calculus as collegiate mathematics.
 A successfully completed college-level calculus course like one offered via Advanced Placement program (AP Calculus AB and AP Calculus BC) is a transfer-level course—that is, it can be accepted by a college as a credit towards graduation requirements.
 Prestigious colleges and universities are believed to require successful completion AP courses, including AP Calculus, for admissions.
+Calculus is a prerequisite or a corequisite for AP Physics C: Mechanics and AP Physics C: Electricity and Magnetism.
+Since the 1990s, the role of calculus in the high school curriculum has been a topic of controversy.